 Cheat sheet: Flat Rate US$10.00 for 3500+ words.
 Accepting 3500-5,000 words only.
 Paid by Paypal.
-Doc file format only (not docx or anything else).
+Doc file format only.
 Original, never before published fiction only.
 (Your story may be reproduced in Kindle ebook and Amazon printed formats – KDP’s automatic software scans for previous publications and rejects duplicates.)
 No simultaneous submissions.
-For your US$10.00 I’ll get first print rights – print, digital, audio, app or any other format, along with the right to include it, if I choose, in a larger anthology within 12 months.
+For your US$10.00 I’ll get first print rights – print, digital, audio, app or any other format or language, along with the right to include it, if I choose, in a larger anthology within 12 months.
 I’ll also feature excerpts on the site, and perhaps in enewsletters.
 Read below for details.
 By submitting you are agreeing to these terms.
-For an example of the downloadable version of a final contract, please click here.
-If you’ve read Alien Dimensions and just want to try your hand at writing something that I might buy, but aren’t sure where to start, set it in space, in the far future, and include some friendly non-humanoid aliens helping to solve a pseudo-scientific problem – with lots of scene changes!
+For an example of the downloadable version of a contract, please click here (subject to change).
+If you’ve read Alien Dimensions, and just want to try your hand at writing something that I might buy, but aren’t sure where to start, set it in space, in the far future, and include some friendly non-humanoid aliens helping to solve a pseudo-scientific problem – with lots of scene changes!
 Read the details below for the submissions email.
 If you haven’t read Alien Dimensions yet, you can read the ‘look inside’ sections on Amazon.
 Or, if you have Kindle Unlimited, please download them all here – Alien Dimensions Series and read them!

 No issue will be tied to the theme too strongly, but it helps to give writers a jump off point.
 If you have a story you haven’t been able to sell anywhere else, and it might fit one of these issues, feel free to submit it for consideration.
-Also, I’m only looking for three more stories per issue, so submit early and submit often!
 These dates are just a guide.
 If I get enough stories weeks before the deadline, then submissions will close early.

 NB: You DO NOT need to write an entire story revolving around these themes.
 It could be as simple as a throwaway line.
 If accepted, depending on your final story, I might decide it is more suitable for another issue.